 Celebrate all things SISU and snow at the Heikki Lunta festival in historic downtown Negaunee.

-This year’s fest features annual classics along with fresh events such as the “Irontown Rail Jam.”
+Heikki Lunta returns this winter with the exhilarating "Irontown Rail Jam" and more special annual classics!
 Whether you spectate or participate, the ski and snowboard competition kicks off Friday evening on Rail Street.

 Duck into local restaurants and pubs to fuel up and warm up between the weekend’s events.